ajaypro/Daily-Learnings/android/BitMaps.md

-## Using glide for loading and cache in bitmaps
+## Using glide for loading and caching bitmaps
 ### General tips
 * You need to change the url of the image if the image is changed
 ### Solving slow loading and OOM issues